marianbuenosayres/openshift-cartridge-kiewb/README.md

 2.- When executing the above command, a list of forwarded ports will be visible.
 This ports are forwarded until you finish the rhc client process (executed using <code>port-forward</code> argument).
 So DO NOT close this terminal until the application repository is fully cloned.

-3.- Once OpenShift application ports are forwarded, you can run <code>git clone</code> using this URL: <code>ssh://&lt;app_user&gt;@127.0.0.1:9521/&lt;app_name&gt;</code> (NOTE that the user for the ssh connection is not a system user, is a BPMS application user)
+3.- Once OpenShift application ports are forwarded, you can run <code>git clone</code> using this URL: <code>ssh://&lt;app_user&gt;@127.0.0.1:9521/&lt;app_name&gt;</code> (NOTE that the user for the ssh connection is not a system user, is a KIE WB application user)

-This is an example of cloning a application repository named _test-repo_ using a BPMS application user with login _p3-admin_.
+This is an example of cloning a application repository named _test-repo_ using a KIE Workbench application user with login _p3-admin_.
 The application name is _test-app_:

     rhc port-forward test-app
     git clone ssh://p3-admin@127.0.0.1:9521/test-repo